Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 In Alabama, only the probate estate is subject to estate recovery, meaning that retirement or bank accounts with “transfer-on-death” provisions are exempt (along with other property not subject to probate in Alabama).

-Estate recovery is often delayed if an enrollee is survived by a child who is under 21 or is blind or disabled, and may be delayed when an enrollee is survived by their spouse.
+Estate recovery is delayed if an enrollee is survived by a child who is under 21 or is blind or disabled.
+And if there’s a surviving spouse, estate recovery is also delayed until the death of the spouse.

 Where can Medicare beneficiaries get help in Alabama?